awslabs/duvet/design/witness/decisions.md

 ([Decision 2](#decision-2)), materialized from the consulted closure ([Decision 5](#decision-5), [Decision 7](#decision-7)).
 Something must decide which lines those maps claim — the **fill**.
-The question went unasked at first: the shipped fill was an extent-range sweep (every reached function contributing every line of every recorded span, expanded first line to last), an implementation default rather than a decision — and the dogfood surfaced its defect.
-A function's extent span swept its interior comment lines, annotation blocks, and blanks into the fill, and the witness marked them Hit: lines the verifier never looked at, claimed as consulted.
-Annotations whose targets had been displaced onto such lines looked witnessable when they were placement defects.
+Absent a decision, the implementation default is an extent-range sweep (every reached function contributing every line of every recorded span, expanded first line to last), and the dogfood demonstrates that default's defect: a function's extent span sweeps its interior comment lines, annotation blocks, and blanks into the fill, and the witness marks them Hit — lines the verifier never looked at, claimed as consulted.
+Annotations whose targets have been displaced onto such lines look witnessable when they are placement defects.

-Empirical (SST corpus investigation, 2026-08-04, pinned Verus): spans anchor AST nodes, and ordinary comments and blanks are not nodes — no span in the golden corpus or the dogfood run *begins* on a comment or blank line — so the artifact itself already separates code from non-code, with no lexical classification required.
+Empirical grounding (SST corpus investigation; provenance:
+2026-08-04, pinned Verus): spans anchor AST nodes, and ordinary comments and blanks are not nodes — no span in the golden corpus or the dogfood run *begins* on a comment or blank line — so the artifact itself already separates code from non-code, with no lexical classification required.

 The fill is read as **transitive-checked**: a witness claims what was checked to establish everything its obligation rests on.